WEVD: Frequency change and more trouble

 Socialist Party leader Morris Hillquit, an attorney, was instrumental in the 1928 and 1931 regulatory defenses of WEVD.

 Late in 1928, by General Order 40, WEVD was moved to a new frequency by the Federal Radio Commission, 1300 kilocycles, and was able to boost its power somewhat.
 While the move had been sought by the Debs Memorial Radio Fund, which remained the legal entity owning the station, the change ultimately solved little – WEVD remained underpowered and forced to share its frequency with three other stations.
 The station broadcast 50 hours per week, ranging from as little as two hours on Fridays to 18 hours on Wednesdays.

-WEVD'a limited power and hours of operation created a difficult financial position, as unions and other left-wing institutions were difficult to motivate to make donations due to the station's limited broadcast time and poor signal coverage, but without these donations it would be impossible to improve the visibility that would encourage donations.
+WEVD's limited power and hours of operation created a difficult financial position, as unions and other left-wing institutions were difficult to motivate to make donations due to the station's limited broadcast time and poor signal coverage, but without these donations it would be impossible to improve the visibility that would encourage donations.
 To make up the financial shortfall the station became aggressive in pushing for contributions from its listeners.

 The FRC continued to seek a reduction in the number of stations to more closely match the limited number of broadcast frequencies and saw weak and underfinanced stations such as WEVD as candidates for elimination.
 A number of complaints about the station began to be accumulated.
 In October 1930 a new set of hearings began with respect to the license renewal of the socialist radio station.
 A range of violations of the Radio Act of 1927 were cited, including repeated failure to announce station call letters on the air every 15 minutes and inability to stay on its assigned wavelength.
 A recommendation was made by the FRC examiner assigned to the case to deny the station's license renewal application.

 Once again Norman Thomas, August Gerber, and Morris Hillquit jumped to action, painting the station's woes as part of a political vendetta aimed at homogenization of the radio airwaves at the expense of political minorities.
 The American Civil Liberties Union promised its aid in making the WEVD renewal controversy a national free speech campaign.
 The final report of the FRC examiner was filed on December 11, 1930, and the station was notified of the decision a week later.
 Within two weeks the station had submitted a 17-page challenge of the FRC examiner's ruling, which combined with public pressure from listeners compelled the FRC to temporarily reverse its decision on January 13, 1931.

 Additional regulatory hearings about WEVD were held in March and May 1931, with regulators charging that the Debs Memorial Radio Fund lacked sufficient financial resources to meet minimum standards established by the FRC.
 The uniqueness of WEVD's broadcast content was also denied.
 Regulators thus sought to award the WEVD frequency to station WFOX, owned by Paramount Pictures, arguing that station's "superior fitness to serve the public convenience, necessity and welfare."